Trump dangles prospect of North Korean leader visit if summit successful

 “He talked about it long and hard and passionately and I will follow his wishes and we will be discussing that with North Korea absolutely, absolutely,” Trump said.

-Reporting by Roberta Rampton and James Oliphant; Writing by David Alexander and Eric Walsh; Editing by Richard Chang and Grant McCool
+Reporting by Roberta Rampton, James Oliphant, John Walcott and David Brunnstrom; Writing by David Alexander and Eric Walsh; Editing by Richard Chang and Grant McCool